abraham-tech/UUgame/README.md

 # UU-GAME

-- Communication platform: Allow the player to play in a round-robin tournament or 1v1 against other players connected via local internet.
-Can also play against AI.
-- Game engine: Allow the player to play against an AI of 3 different difficulty levels
+## Overview

+UU-GAME is a comprehensive gaming platform that offers a variety of features to enhance your gaming experience.
+This platform includes a game engine with different AI difficulty levels and a communication platform that lets players connect via local internet for round-robin tournaments or 1v1 games.

-- Game platform: The interface.
-Allows two human players to play against each other.
-The game platform has a board, players, pieces and a game loop.
+Additionally, it includes an intuitive game platform interface that facilitates games between two human players.
+The interface features a game board, players, pieces, and a game loop.

-## Features
+## Key Features

-See our Final Thesis document for the requirements that are fulfilled and thus which features are included.
+For detailed information on the requirements being fulfilled and features included, please refer to our Final Thesis document.

-## Requirements
+## Software Requirements

-Python 3.7 or higher.
+To run the UU-GAME platform, you need to have Python 3.7 or higher installed on your system.

-## Conventions
+## Coding Conventions

-See CONVENTIONS.md.

-## How to use?
+For information regarding the coding conventions followed in this project, refer to the `CONVENTIONS.md` file.

+## Getting Started

+To use the communication platform, use the following command:

 ```
 python3 communicationPlatform/main.py